richipal09/devrel-labs/neural_networks_hero/end/end.md

 # The End

-Follow us if you want content like this, AI news, coding tips... in your social media timelines.
+Follow us if you want content like this, AI news, coding tips... in your social media timelines!

 ![victor](./images/victor_1.PNG)